EndPointCorp/end-point-blog/2021/08/kubernetes.md

     path: "/home/kevin/projects/vehicle-quotes-postgres-data-prod"
 ```

-As you can see, these patches are sort of truncated persistent volume configs which only include the "kind", "name" and the value that actually changes: the `hostPath`.
+As you can see, these patches are sort of truncated persistent volume configs which only include the `kind`, `metadata.name` and the value that actually changes: the `hostPath`.

-Once those are saved, we need to specify them in their respective `kustomization.yaml`.
+Once those are saved, we need to include them in their respective `kustomization.yaml`.
 It's the same modification to both `k8s/dev/kustomization.yaml` and `k8s/prod/kustomization.yaml`.
 Just remove the `db/persistent-volume.yaml` item from their `resources` sections and add the following to both of them:

 ```yaml
 patches: